Community Handbook 2017

 Values and Code of Ethics

-OneSpirit believes that maintaining confidentiality is an expression of our values and is currently expressed in these terms in our Code of Ethics:
+OneSpirit believes that maintaining confidentiality is an expression of our values, and is currently expressed in these terms in our Code of Ethics:

 Confidentiality within the Training Context